Ohio Lottery

 The Ohio Lottery is a state lottery run by the Ohio Lottery Commission.
-Its games consist of scratch tickets; Pick 3, Pick 4, Pick 5 ("numbers games"); Rolling Cash 5, Classic Lotto, Keno, Lucky for Life, Mega Millions, and Powerball.
+Its games consist of scratch tickets; Pick 3, Pick 4, Pick 5 ("numbers games"); Rolling Cash 5, Classic Lotto, Keno, Millionaire for Life, Mega Millions, and Powerball.

 The Lottery's current interim director is Michelle Gillcrist, who was appointed by Governor Mike DeWine on April 12, 2023; previous directors include Pat McDonald, Mike Dolan, Tom Hayes, and Dennis Berg.

 In April 2023, former Ohio Lottery executive director Pat McDonald denied claims of harassment days before he resigned for medical reasons.

 As with most U.S. lotteries, Ohio Lottery players must be 18 or older.
-All Ohio Lottery drawings are observed by a representative of the Auditor State, Thomas E. Ferguson.
+All Ohio Lottery drawings are observed by a representative of the Auditor of State, Keith Faber.

 History

 In 1971, State Senator Ronald M. Mottl began a campaign to begin a lottery in Ohio.
 In 1973, the creation of the Ohio Lottery Commission was approved by voters; the Lottery began in August 1974 with the game Buckeye 300.
 Its first online game, The Number (now "Pick 3"), began in 1979.

 In July 1983, the Ohio General Assembly began earmarking Lottery profits for education.
 It was made permanent in 1987 when voters approved a constitutional amendment to make Lottery profits a supplement revenue stream for education.
 As of 2020, the Ohio Lottery has contributed more than $26 billion to education beginning in 1974.